redotvideo/docs/scripts/README.md

 ### `:::` blocks

 We use `:::` blocks to add notes, warnings, and other information to the docs.
-We need to convert these to `:::info` blocks in the new docs.
+These need to be converted to Nextra's callout syntax.
+For example, this block in the old docs:

 ```mdx
 :::info